hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.9.5

+### Template Rendering

+Nomad 0.9.5 includes security fixes for privilege escalation vulnerabilities in handling of job `template` stanzas:

+ * The client host's environment variables are now cleaned before rendering the template.
+If a template includes the `env` function, the job should include an [`env`](https://www.nomadproject.io/docs/job-specification/env.html) stanza to allow access to the variable in the template.
+ * The `plugin` function is no longer permitted by default and will raise an error if used in a template.
+Operator can opt-in to permitting this function with the new [`template.function_blacklist`](https://www.nomadproject.io/docs/configuration/client.html#template-parameters) field in the client configuration.
+ * The `file` function has been changed to restrict paths to fall inside the task directory by default.
+Paths that used the `NOMAD_TASK_DIR` environment variable to prefix file paths should work unchanged.
+Relative paths or symlinks that point outside the task directory will raise an error.
+An operator can opt-out of this protection with the new [`template.disable_file_sandbox`](https://www.nomadproject.io/docs/configuration/client.html#template-parameters) field in the client configuration.

 ## Nomad 0.9.0

 ### Preemption